makerdao/community/governance/polls/Fire Drill - July 8, 2022.md

 Since you're already submitting a vote why not give us a little info.
 Please submit your vote for yes, no, or abstain to participate in this drill.

-* Vote `Yes` if you believe these "fire drills" are valuable use of resources.
+* Vote `Yes` if you believe these "fire drills" are a valuable use of resources.
 * Vote `No` if you do not think these "fire drills" are not a valuable use of resources.
-* Vote `Abstain` if you are not sure or do not wish to give an opion on the value of these drills.
+* Vote `Abstain` if you are not sure or do not wish to give an opinion on the value of these drills.

 This discussion [thread](https://forum.makerdao.com/t/fire-drill-request-for-discussion-informal-polls/13799) will give you more information on the motivation behind this drill.
-A thread will be posted in respose to this fire drill once this exercise has been noticed by the community.
+A thread will be posted in response to this fire drill once this exercise has been noticed by the community.

 ## Outcomes

-**Regaurdless of the vote break down, the following will take place at the conclusion of this poll:**
+**Regardless of the vote breakdown, the following will take place after this poll:**
-* Members of the Secruity Stakeholder Alignment Initiative will break down the results of this fire drill.
+* Members of the Security Stakeholder Alignment Initiative will break down the results of this fire drill.
-* Responce times and effectiveness of the test will be catelogged.
+* Response times and effectiveness of the test will be cataloged.
 * Any feedback provided in Discord or the Forum will be considered if/when the next drill occurs.

 ---